Routine Dental Care: What Are Tooth Colored Fillings

 Routine dental care for cavities

 Before a cavity can be filled, the decay must be removed from the tooth.
-While traditional drills are still used in many locations, some offices now offer laser dentistry for this step.
-This can help speed up the process while offering precise results with less noise.
-Once the tooth is free of decay, a filling is used to restore the shape and function of the tooth.
+Once the tooth is free of decay, a filling is used to restore its shape and function.
+Though it may sound daunting, it is relatively simple to perform.

 Types of dental fillings